tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

   what this instrument is and what it can do.

 `InstrumentType`
   A classification of the type of the instrument.
-At present, there is no global classification scheme that would apply to instruments in all scientific domains.
-Some communities have established schemes that are specific to their respective domain.
-If such a specific classification is applicable, it should be used for `InstrumentType`, see :ref:`pidinst-metadata-schema-terminologies`.
-  Otherwise, a textual description of the type of the instrument may be used.
+Hierarchical classification enables grouping of instrument records.

+  In the same way as `Owner`, `Manufacturer` and `Model`, `InstrumentType` is a complex property with subproperties `instrumentTypeName`, `instrumentTypeIdentifier` and `instrumentTypeIdentifierType`.

 `MeasuredVariable`
   The variables or physical properties that the instrument measures or observes.
-Again, there is no overarching classification scheme established in all scientific domains at present, but specific classification should be used if applicable.
+Some communities have established vocabularies or schemes to identify measured variables that are specific to their respective domain (see :ref:`pidinst-metadata-schema-terminologies`).
+If such a standard is applicable, it should be used for for `MeasuredVariable`.
+  Otherwise, a textual description may be used.

 `Date`
   Relevant events pertaining to this instrument instance, such as when